 Text Message Campaigns

 Because of how active people are on their phones, using text messages can be effective in securing more donations.
 Smartphones are so heavily ingrained in our culture.
-It’s estimated we check them 85 times every day.
+It’s estimated that Americans check them 144 times every day.

 If you have a contact list, there’s a good chance you will have their phone number.
 In the future, make it a point to collect this info if you can.
 With an extensive list of numbers, you can enact a text message campaign.
 If you do so, you can expect increased fundraising numbers.